emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    You can also look for a build results in the `Travis CI build history for the repo`_ and in the `GitHub workflows for the repo`_.
+   [FIXME: Link to design.mps.tests.ci.results for details and perhaps don't list the systems here.
+RB 2023-02-10]

    If there is a failed build *of the branch* you should not execute `the merging procedure`_, but talk to the contributor about fixing